Dam Safety Intelligence uses open source to go above and beyond

 Solution

-DSI decided to rebuild their Dam Monitoring System (DMS) software with Catalyst, an investment of several million dollars and several years.
+DSI decided to rebuild its Dam Monitoring System (DMS) software with Catalyst.
 The DMS software is the primary tool for:

 • data handling,